Back to Blog Home

 How Sentry uses source maps

-To display original source code in stack traces, Sentry needs to match the stack trace in the event payload to the source maps uploaded for that release or build.
+To display the original source code in stack traces, Sentry needs to match the stack trace in the event payload to the source maps uploaded for that release or build.
 Sentry provides two methods for this, Debug IDs and matching based on release + abs_path.
 Running the wizard with the command above will help determine which method works for your app.

 After running the wizard and uploading, you can verify which method you are using by going to your uploaded files via your Settings > Projects > [Project Name] > Source Maps page.
 Open up a bundle, and check below the filename for a Debug ID.
-If you see a Debug ID, you are currently set up for Debug IDs, if not then you are set up for release + abs_path matching.
+If you see a Debug ID, you are currently set up for Debug IDs, if not, then you are set up for release + abs_path matching.

 Note that we recommend using Debug IDs for an easier setup process.
 If you are using release + abs_path matching, no worries.
 We’ll walk you through how to debug this upload process as well.